CRESYM/colib0.github.io/pages/models/regulations/PSS2C/index.md

 ---
 layout: page
-title: Standard power system stabilizer model
+title: Standard power system stabilizer model PSS2C
-tags: ["PSS", "PSS2C", "generic"]
+tags: ["Power system stabilizer", "PSS2C", "generic", "Opensource", "CIM model", "RMS", "phasor", "MRL4", "Single phase", "PssIEEE2C", "IEEE", "dynawo", "#106"]
+date: 05/04/2024
+last-updated: 24/05/2024
 ---
 # PSS2C model

 ## Context

-This power system stabilizer (PSS) model has been developed by RTE.
+This power system stabilizer model first appeared in the IEEE Std 421.5-2016 {% cite IEEEExciterModels2016 %}.
+It has been reproduced identically in the IEC 61970-302:2024 version {% cite IECCIMForDynamics2024 %}.
+In the previous standard versions, its predecessor models were called PSS2A (1992, 2005) and PSS2B (2005).
+Compared to PSS2A, PSS2B has a third lead-lag compensation block.
+Compared to PSS2B, PSS2C has a fourth lead-lag compensation block and an output logic.

+## Model use, assumptions, validity domain and limitations

+To be completed

 ## Model inputs and output

-This PSS takes as input the active power PGenPu, the angular frequency omegaPu and the reference angular frequency omegaRefPu.
+The input variables are :

+- omegaPu : measured angular frequency in pu (base omegaNom)
+- omegaRefPu : reference angular frequency in pu (base omegaNom)
+- PGenPu : active power in pu (base SnRef)

-The output signal VPssPu is sent to a voltage regulator.
+The output signal is VPssPu in pu (base UNom).

 ## Model parameters

-KOmega : Coefficient applied to angular frequency KOmegaRef : Coefficient applied to reference angular frequency Ks1 : Gain of power system stabilizer
+KOmega : Coefficient applied to angular frequency KOmegaRef : Coefficient applied to reference angular frequency Ks1 : Gain of power system stabilizer in pu
-Ks2 : Gain of transducer (active power branch)
-Ks3 : Washouts coupling factor
+Ks2 : Gain of transducer (active power branch) in pu Ks3 : Washouts coupling factor in pu
 M : Lag order of ramp-tracking filter
 N : Order of ramp-tracking filter
 OmegaMaxPu : Maximum angular frequency input of power system stabilizer in pu (base omegaNom)